-The Company recorded total restructuring costs of \$370,000, including severance costs of \$321,000 associated with the reduction of eight employees in Brazil and severance costs of \$49,000 associated with the reduction of three employees in Sweden.
+The Company recorded restructuring costs of \$541,000 associated with its 2014 restructuring plans.
+In 2014, the Company recorded severance costs of \$321,000 associated with the reduction of eight employees in Brazil.
+The Company also recorded severance costs of \$220,000, including \$49,000 and \$171,000 in 2014 and 2015 respectively, associated with the reduction of seven employees in Sweden.
 These actions were taken to further streamline the Company's operations in Brazil and Sweden and all occurred in the Papermaking Systems segment.

-2013 Restructuring Plans
+Restructuring Plans prior to 2014

-The Company recorded total restructuring costs of \$2,278,000, including severance costs of \$1,158,000 associated with the reduction of 22 employees in Brazil and severance costs of \$497,000 associated with the reduction of 25 employees in Sweden.
+The Company recorded total restructuring costs of \$2,278,000 in 2013 and 2014, including severance costs of \$1,158,000 associated with the reduction of 22 employees in Brazil and severance costs of \$497,000 associated with the reduction of 25 employees in Sweden.
 Also included in restructuring costs were facility-related costs of \$623,000.
 These actions were taken to streamline the Company's operations as a result of the CBTI and Noss acquisitions.
-All of these items occurred in the Papermaking Systems segment and were recorded as follows:
+All of these actions occurred in the Papermaking Systems segment.